acquiredsecurity/forensic-timeliner/README.md

 # 🧭 Forensic Timeliner
+This will eventually be depricated for  python implementation!
+Stay tuned!
 This tool consolidates and normalizes digital forensic artifact data
 from multiple tools (**EZ Tools**, **Nirsoft**, **Hayabusa**, **Axiom**, **Chainsaw**)
 into a single unified forensic timeline.